 Fire Permits can be obtained from the Easton Town Office during regular business hours of 8 AM to 4:30 PM on Monday, Wednesday, and Thursday, 8 AM to 6 PM on Tuesday, and 8 AM to 3 PM on Friday.
 There is no fee for this permit.
 Starting March 1, 2014, you may purchase a 2-day burn permit online for $7.
 To obtain a burn permit online, click here.
 Permits for the year are only available at the Town Office.

 Regardless of whether a permit is required or issued you may be asked to discontinue burning if there is a burning ban in effect.
+Click here to find out if there is a burn ban in effect.
 You may not burn paper, cardboard, plastic, rubber, Styrofoam, metals, food wastes, chemicals, treated wood, or other solid waste.
 You must comply with all laws and regulations of the Maine Forest Service, Department of Environmental Protection, local ordinances and conditions, or restrictions stated on the fire permit.
 You shall be liable for suppression cost due to negligence

 or not following safety requirements listed on the fire permit.
 The Easton Fire Department restricts the burning of brush or grass to less than 10 mph.

 The Automobile Graveyard/Junkyard Ordinance of the Town of Easton was enacted pursuant to MRSA Title 30-A, Section 3001, and Section 3755.
 The purpose of the ordinance is to provide adequate controls to ensure that automobile graveyards, automobile recycling businesses, and junkyards do not have a deleterious impact on the Town’s health and safety, general welfare, and property values.